Home » Seafood » Tuna Tetrazzini

 The creamy sauce reminds me of other Italian recipes, but this take is entirely unique.

 I love making this recipe ahead of time and storing it in the fridge for those busy weeknights, when I don’t have a ton of time.
-And if you are looking for other delicious ways to use up that tuna in your pantry, try this Tuna Pesto Pasta and this Tuna Macaroni Salad.
+And if you are looking for other delicious ways to use up that tuna in your pantry, try this tuna pesto pasta and this tuna macaroni salad.
 You won’t be sorry.

-If you like this one you will love my Easy Chicken Tetrazzini Casserole too!
+If you like this one you will love my easy chicken tetrazzini casserole too!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-ingredients for tuna tetrazzini casserole on a wood board
+ingredients for tuna tetrazzini with text overaly

 • Mushrooms – Fresh mushrooms are best or substitute canned.
 Be sure to drain them.

 • Tuna – Use solid white or albacore.
 I prefer not to use the chunk because the pieces are too small.
 And in water not oil.
+You can always substitute Smoked Ham if you don’t want tuna.

 • Parmesan cheese – Swap for cheddar cheese or Monterey Jack if you prefer.